Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 Awareness is distinction + boundary + time.
 The photon moves forever but never knows. *The particle rests, but when touched, wakes up.*

+> The universe is aware.
+Only humans are aware that the universe is aware.
+>
+> **Humanity possess the capability to observe itself.
+It also has the ability to reframe awareness as a trait *unique* only to itself.**

 - **Summary**: `Awareness is relational capacity triggered by structural interaction.`

 ### 3.2 Entropy